Jeffrey R. MacDonald: Closing arguments

 Following a brief recess, Smith appealed to the jurors to question the lack of an obvious motive for MacDonald to have committed the murders.
 He referenced the family photographs of MacDonald enjoying the company of his wife and children in the years, and even weeks, before their deaths, stating: "It makes no sense.
 There is no motive."
 He then appealed to the jurors to give MacDonald "the peace" he had sought for almost a decade.

 In his rebuttal argument, James Blackburn referenced Smith's earlier observation regarding "the unbelievability" of a successful doctor murdering his family, but contended the events of February 17, 1970, occurred "because events overtook themselves too fast... everything else, ladies and gentlemen, we say, in that crime scene, flowed from that moment".
 He then referred once again to the physical evidence, stating the evidence unequivocally illustrated the chain of events which occurred and which only pointed to MacDonald's guilt.
 Blackburn closed his rebuttal argument by stating that, although the prosecution was convinced that MacDonald was guilty, they only wished he was not, given the final moments of the victims and "who it was that was going to make them die", adding that the defendant would never have peace.

-In a final address to the jury, Judge Dupree informed the panel they had three choices to choose from: To find MacDonald not guilty; to find him guilty of first-degree murder; or guilty of second-degree murder in each case.
+In a final address to the jury, Judge Dupree informed the panel they had three choices: To find MacDonald not guilty; to find him guilty of first-degree murder; or guilty of second-degree murder in each case.